awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-applicationautoscaling-scalabletarget.md

 Each scalable target has a service namespace, scalable dimension, and resource ID, as well as values for minimum and maximum capacity\.

-For more template snippets, see [Application Auto Scaling template examples](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/quickref-autoscaling.html#scenario-app-as-template-examples)\.
+For more sample template snippets, see [Application Auto Scaling template examples](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/quickref-autoscaling.html#scenario-app-as-template-examples)\.

+The [Application Auto Scaling template examples](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/quickref-autoscaling.html#scenario-app-as-template-examples) section also provides examples of how to create scheduled actions\.

 ### Register a scalable target<a name="aws-resource-applicationautoscaling-scalabletarget--examples--Register_a_scalable_target"></a>